-Planning & Development Department
+Planning & Development Quick Links

-Lamont County Planning & Development Department coordinates and manages orderly land development in the County in accordance with the County’s Land Use Bylaw, Municipal Development Plan, and Area Structure Plan.
+Lamont County Planning & Development department coordinates and manages orderly land development in the County in accordance with the County’s Land Use Bylaw, Municipal Development Plan, and Area Structure Plan.
 Key services include information on zoning, subdividing land, developing land including the development permit process, compliance certificates, statutory plans, and appeal processes.

-The MPC is the review body for subdivision applications and development permit applications considered to be ‘discretionary’.
+The MPC is the review body for subdivision applications and development permit applications considered to be "discretionary".
 The MPC reviews and considers applications and makes recommendations to the appropriate authority.

 Economic Development Department is responsible for strengthening the community through innovative business attraction, retention and industrial and residential strategies.
 It maintains current economic development information from regional, provincial, national and international sources and respond to information requests from the general public, business, and industrial community including Alberta’s Industrial Heartland of which approximately 200 square kilometers are within Lamont County.